 Initiation of dronedarone is contraindicated in patients with severe heart failure (NYHA class IV) or NYHA Class II - III heart failure with a recent decompensation requiring hospitalization or referral to a specialized heart failure clinic in the prior 4 weeks.
 Similar patients in the ANDROMEDA trial receiving dronedarone were observed to have a greater than 2-fold increase in mortality compared to placebo.30 Accordingly, patients with NYHA class III and IV heart failure or any individual with a heart failure hospitalization in the last 4 weeks will be excluded from the trial.
 Additionally, any patients with an ejection fraction less than or equal to 40% will be excluded from the trial.
 The trial will document hospitalization for new or worsening heart failure during the follow-up period.
 It is important to note that dronedarone competes with creatinine for the renal tubular cation transport pathway, inhibiting tubular secretion of creatinine by approximately 18% and subsequently increasing serum creatinine without affecting renal function.
-This is of importance when considering down-titration/discontinuation of ACE/ARBs
+This is of importance when considering down-titration/discontinuation of ACE/ARBs.

 Statistical Considerations